Jesse Krimes

-Jesse Krimes (born 1982 in Lancaster, Pennsylvania) is an American artist and curator who focuses on criminal injustice and contemporary perceptions of criminality.
+Jesse Krimes (born 1982 in Lancaster, Pennsylvania) is an American artist and curator, who focuses on criminal injustice and contemporary perceptions of criminality.

-Life

-Krimes was raised poor without a father and used art as a way to feel safe and secure.

 Career

+In 2009, after graduating from Millersville University, Krimes was arrested for cocaine possession.
+While awaiting sentencing for possession of cocaine with intent to distribute, he spent a year in solitary confinement.
+It was during this time that Krimes decided "to create something positive in the world”.

+During this time, he devised a way using hair gel and toothpaste to hand-transfer images of individuals labeled as offenders in newspapers onto 292 bars of prison-issued soap.
+The soap bars were then embedded into carved playing cards to examine an array of issues, including the failures of the American justice system.
+He then shipped them discreetly out of prison.
+This ultimately became Purgatory (2009), which was on view at The Metropolitan Museum of Art in New York.
+Purgatory, along with other works by Krimes, was exhibited at the Museum in Jesse Krimes: Corrections; the exhibit paired Krimes' work with "...nineteenth-century photographs from The Met collection by the French criminologist Alphonse Bertillon, who developed the first modern system of criminal identification before the adoption of fingerprinting."

-In 2009, after graduating in Art from Millersville University, Krimes was sent to prison for cocaine possession and subsequently served five years of a six year sentence.
-During this time he devised a way to transfer photos from newspapers and magazines onto soap using hair gel.
-From this, he cut the bars into works of art and shipped them discreetly out of prison.
-In his last three years, he was able to gain access to art supplies and was able to produce numerous pieces and mentor others.
-Krimes explains that “artwork facilitated conversation.
-And it humanized me to some of the guards.
-They saw me not as an inmate but as a person.”
+He was sentenced to six years in prison, and subsequently served five years.
+In his last three years of his sentence, he was able to gain access to art supplies and was able to produce numerous pieces and mentor others.
+Krimes explained that “artwork facilitated conversation" and humanized him to some of the guards.”

 Upon his release he co-founded Right of Return USA, a fellowship program to support previously incarcerated artists.

 In 2016, JPMorgan Chase settled a lawsuit with Krimes, acting as plaintiff, for charging exorbitant fees for a debit card program that was supposed to help released inmates.

 Krimes has collaborated and received public commissions with a focus on prison reform including Amnesty International, Ford Foundation, Open Philanthropy, and the City of Philadelphia Mural Arts’ Restorative Justice program, to name a few.
 Krimes was awarded fellowships by Robert Rauschenberg Foundation in 2017, the Independence Foundation in the same year, and the Ford Foundation’s Art For Justice initiative in 2018.
 Krimes is represented by Burning in Water Gallery in New York.

-Krimes both appeared in and was the subject of the 2021 documentary film Art & Krimes by Krimes, directed by Alysa Nahmias.
+Krimes was the subject of the 2021 documentary film Art & Krimes by Krimes, directed by Alysa Nahmias.